vudoan1708-cyber/VSCode-Extension--Voly-FE-Quick-Dev/README.md

 ### 1.1.3
 - Update finding instantiables logic to ensure same component can be re-instantiated if the terminal process for it has been terminated.

+### 1.1.4
+- Prioritise the results of the trace for import sources over ones of brute-force finding instantiables.